tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/email.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/email/send" />

 To send an email to one or more recipients, make a POST request to that endpoint.
-The POST body must contain the "to" property with one or more recipient email addresses, the "subject" property, and the "html" property which contains the formatted email body.
+The POST body must contain the `to` property with one or more recipient email addresses, the `subject` property, and the `html` property which contains the formatted email body.

 Optionally, the request can contain `cc`, `bcc` and `reply_to` properties, all of which can contain a list of email addresses.

 Further specify `attachment_ids`, an array of existing file IDs analog to the attachment field type (temporary file ids are not yet supported).
 More details on file inputs can be found [here](/docs/api/resource/field-value/attachment).

 :::info
-If a POST request with a valid payload is submitted to this endpoint, the email is queued and not sent directly.
+If a POST request with a valid payload is submitted to this endpoint, the email is queued and not sent directly in the request transaction.
 The response to the request only contains information about whether the email passed input validation and was successfully queued, not whether the email was successfully delivered.
 Currently, there is no way to query the delivery status of an email through the API.